quietui/quiet/docs/docs/index.md

 Custom elements are registered with JavaScript, so you might experience [FOUCE](https://www.abeautifulsite.net/posts/flash-of-undefined-custom-elements/) on page load as the autoloader fetches components.

 To reduce FOUCE, add the `quiet-reduce-fouce` class to the `<html>` element as shown below.
-Avoid adding the class with JavaScript — it needs to be present when the browser first renders the page to work properly.
+Avoid adding the `quiet-reduce-fouce` class with JavaScript — it needs to be present when the browser first renders the page to work properly.

 ```html
 <html class="quiet-reduce-fouce">